 Deciding to separate or divorce is a difficult and emotional time that is often distressing.
 For many the process that lies ahead is daunting.
 You are likely to be concerned about resolving financial issues.
 There can also be additional issues such as protecting your children’s best interest and domestic violence.
-It is therefore vital to seek Divorce Solicitors’ legal advice from an experienced family law solicitor as soon as you can so that you are fully informed of your options and rights going forward.
+It is therefore vital to seek Divorce Solicitors’ legal advice from an experienced Separation in Ireland family law solicitor as soon as you can so that you are fully informed of your options and rights going forward.

 Having an expert to rely on will minimize the stress and worry associated with your divorce and will help you focus on your family and future.